Skip to Main Content

 • Change clothes as soon as possible; particles can stick on clothes for months

-For more detailed information, see the Vision Change Win Get in Formation Community Safety Toolkit section on tear gas and pepper spray
+For more detailed information, see the Vision Change Win Get in Formation Community Safety Toolkit section on tear gas and pepper spray.

 What to Wear to a Protest